 With its high quality infrastructure and advanced research facilities and institutions such as the Automotive Campus, TNO Automotive, TU Eindhoven, TU Delft and TASS, the Netherlands provide an ideal environment for the development of autonomous vehicles.
 Several multinationals such as TomTom, Uber and Tesla are based in the Netherlands, making it an international center for the automotive industry.

-According to KPMG’s 2018 Autonomous Vehicles Readiness Index (AVRI) the Netherlands is the country most prepared for an autonomous vehicle future.
+According to KPMG’s 2018 Autonomous Vehicles Readiness Index1 (AVRI), the Netherlands is the country most prepared for an autonomous vehicle future.
 The study judged 20 countries on their ability to adopt and integrate self-driving vehicles.

 While the Dutch traffic law is in some areas specific to the Netherlands, the essentials are comparable to other European countries and, to some extent, non-European countries.

-For a good understanding of the current regulatory framework regarding autonomous vehicles the different degrees of these autonomous vehicles should be described.
-SAE International (a global association of scientists, engineers, and practitioners that advances self-propelled vehicle and system knowledge) works with five levels of automated driving.
+For a good understanding of the current regulatory framework regarding autonomous vehicles, the different degrees of these autonomous vehicles should be described.
+SAE International (a global association of scientists, engineers, and practitioners that advances self-propelled vehicle and system knowledge) distinguishes five levels of automated driving.
 Level 0 being the full-time performance by the human driver of all aspects of the dynamic driving task, even when enhanced by warning or intervention systems.
 The five levels as identified by SAE are:

-- Partial automation: the driving mode-specific execution by one or more driver assistance systems of both steering and acceleration/ deceleration using information about the driving environment and with the expectation that the human driver perform all remaining aspects of the dynamic driving task.
+- Partial automation: the driving mode-specific execution by one or more driver assistance systems of both steering and acceleration/deceleration using information about the driving environment and with the expectation that the human driver performs all remaining aspects of the dynamic driving task.